Indrapuri Studio

 Indrapuri Studios is a film and television studio located in 4, Netaji Subhash Chandra Bose Road, Tollygunge, Kolkata.

+History

 This is one of the oldest and busiest Bengali film studios of Kolkata.
-Indrapuri Studios was established in 1935 and currently managed and owned by Tejash Doshi who is the Managing Director of Indrapuri Studios Private Limited.
+Indrapuri Studios was established in 1935 and currently managed and owned by Sanjeev Bubna and Tejash Doshi, Tejash Doshi is the Managing Director of Indrapuri Studios Private Limited.
 The studio is spread over two acres and has 6 Studio Floors.

 Inspirations

 The studio plays a vital role in Gaurav Pandey's Bengali film Shukno Lanka (2010).
 Pandey, the director of the film told in an interview– "This comes from my love for Calcutta.
 Indrapuri Studios, which appears in the film so many times, is the cornerstone of cinema in Calcutta.
 My obsession with Indrapuri Studios began from the knowledge that Satyajitbabu (Ray) made a lot of his films there."